gridai/grid-docs/docs/getting-started/typical-workflow-cli-user.md

 :::note
 To convert the below run into a multi-gpu Run please set the `--instance_type` parameter to a machine with multiple gpus and update the `--gpus` argument to the desired number of GPUs.
-See [here](../platform/4_machines.md) for a list of machine types and their hardware specs.
+See [here](../platform/4_machines.md) for a table of machine types and their hardware specs.
 :::

 ```bash